gbrookshire/simulated_rhythmic_sampling/README.md

 # simulated_rhythmic_sampling

 This repository contains all the code used to run the analyses and produce the figures for the paper:
-> "Putative rhythms in attentional switching can be explained by aperiodic temporal structure."
-(In prep.)
+> Brookshire, G. (In press) "Putative rhythms in attentional switching can be explained by aperiodic temporal structure."
+Nature Human Behaviour.

 # Using these analyses on your own data